Thailand and Cambodia Discovery

 Our journey continues to Siem Reap and the Memoire D’Angkor Boutique Hotel (4-star).
 This afternoon we visit Angkor Wat, one of the most important archaeological sites in Southeast Asia.

 Ancient Angkor Thom was the last capital of the Great Khmer Empire.
 We enter through the South Gate, carved with elephants and four giant faces, and head to the Bayon Temple, a 12th century masterpiece with 54 towers displaying 216 smiling faces.
 We move on to the temples of the Small Circuit, including picturesque Ta Prohm; left largely as it was found it is crumbling amidst the encroaching vines and trees of the jungle.
 This evening we take a tuk-tuk to the Sombai rice wine workshop and a market famous for pickled fruit and insects, before we go a local restaurant to taste local specialities.

 Learn the secrets of authentic Khmer cuisine with a cooking class in a local house, and enjoy your creations for lunch.
 This afternoon we visit the 9th century Bakong Temple, before time at leisure.
 This evening we attend an impressive performance of ‘Phare, the Cambodian Circus’.

 Day 18 Siem Reap - Bangkok - In flight

 This morning is at leisure, or take an optional excursion to Artisans d’Angkor.
-We transfer to the airport for a scheduled Bangkok Airways flight to Bangkok and onward Thai Airways flight to London.
+We transfer to the airport for your return flight to the UK.